And why I can’t wait to do it again!

 13. When would I like my meal?
 Really, you’re not just going to dump it down on me when you damn well feel like it?
 And what’s that, a table cloth, for real?
 You’re going to clear my tray as soon as I’m finished?

 14. Bathroom trips on my own, with the door shut.
-Mum’s you don’t need to be at 30,000 feet to appreciate this one.
-There’s just one of me, look how much space I have, no queue, even smells pretty good (for the record, three people is the maximum capacity in an economy toilet.
+Mum’s you don’t need to be at 38,000 feet to appreciate this one.
+There’s just one of me, look how much space I have, no queue and it even smells pretty good (for the record, three people is the maximum capacity in an economy toilet.
 This is no kinky ménage a trios advice, I’m talking little people and a changing table – which by the way if your child is over about 80cm is like playing Tetris)

 FURTHER READING: How to Fly Business Class with Kids